Breast Lift Surgery in Gurgaon

 Mastopexy is a family of operations rather than one fixed procedure.
 The scar pattern follows the amount of lift and reshaping required.
 Choosing too small a pattern to avoid a scar usually leaves residual sagging, widened areola, or a flattened breast shape.

 Crescent lift removes a small crescent of skin from the upper areola edge.
-It is reserved for very mild nipple asymmetry or a few millimetres of upward movement and is rarely enough for true post-pregnancy ptosis.
+It is reserved for very mild nipple asymmetry or roughly a centimetre of upward movement at most, and is rarely enough for true post-pregnancy ptosis.

 Periareolar lift, also called donut lift, places the scar around the areola.
 It can correct mild ptosis, reduce areola diameter, and tighten a limited amount of skin.
 If used for too much lifting, it can widen the areola or flatten projection.

 Vertical lift, also called lollipop lift, places a scar around the areola plus a vertical line down to the breast crease.
-It is the workhorse technique for moderate ptosis because it lifts the nipple, tightens the skin envelope, and reshapes the lower pole without a crease scar in every case.
+It is the workhorse technique for moderate ptosis because it lifts the nipple, tightens the skin envelope, and reshapes the lower pole without a crease scar in most cases, though a short crease extension is occasionally added when skin excess demands it.

 Anchor lift, also called Wise-pattern or inverted-T mastopexy, adds a horizontal scar in the breast crease.
 It is chosen for significant ptosis, larger or heavier breasts, major skin excess, or cases where the breast needs powerful lower-pole reshaping.